trojanMcAfee/base-analysis/queries/README.md

 - Displays summary statistics about liquidation price distribution
 - Shows the concentration of liquidation prices at different BTC price ranges

+### Generated Files
+The script creates `btc_liquidation_heatmap.png`, which is saved in the `plots/png` directory.
+This visualization shows the distribution of liquidation prices across all positions in the market, with the current BTC price indicated as a red vertical line for reference.
+It provides a clear visual representation of where liquidation risk is concentrated in the market.

 ## btcPrice.js

 This script fetches the current Bitcoin price from the Chainlink oracle on Base.